Energy Management in Retail Management

 The answer lies in having the appropriate tools to know When, Where, How, How Much and By What areas, appliances, applications, behaviors, and practices energy is being consumed.

-Retail energy management software, such as the one provided by Wattics, provides energy management & sustainability teams as well as energy service companies & consultants with the monitoring, analysis and reporting tools necessary for retailers to:
+Retail energy management software, such as the one provided by Wattics energy software, provides energy management & sustainability teams as well as energy service companies & consultants with the monitoring, analysis and reporting tools necessary for retailers to:

 - Identify significant energy uses in a store or multiple stores by area/floor; appliance (meter or sub-meter level)